sirupsen/localjob/README.md

 parameters for your application**, please consult [posix-mqueue][pmq-gem]'s documentation.

-Localjob works on Ruby >= 2.0.0 and Linux.
-I plan to create a mocking interface for testing on OS X, for now, monkeypatch the methods in to add to an array yourself.
+Localjob works on Ruby >= 2.0.0.
+On Linux, it will use the POSIX message queue.
+On OS X (and Windows, not tested) it will use a mock class instead of the message queue, to aid you in testing and running Localjob in development.

 Add it to your Gemfile: